 If your furniture was ordered in a standard size and in a standard fabric or leather and trim, we will accept returns with a full refund of the purchase price provided that you notify us, in writing, within 5 days of the delivery of the furniture, of your intent to return the furniture.
 You will be responsible for the return shipping charges.
+“Standard Fabric or Leather” is defined as the fabrics or leather offered as options on this website.
 The furniture must be returned in pristine condition and you will be responsible for any damage or wear to the furniture while it was in your possession.
 Refunds will be processed immediately upon our receipt of the returned furniture.
 The delivery charges are paid directly to the delivery company and we will not refund the shipping charges on refused orders.

 The above, not withstanding, unless agreed to at the time of the order, we cannot accept returns or provide refunds for Custom Leather or Fabric or COM items.
 “Custom Leather or Fabric or COM” is defined as any leather or fabric which is 1) provided by the customer or 2) is a leather or fabric not shown as an option on this website at the time of order.

 We will not accept returns for orders for sectionals where the cushion sizes are not consistent across all pieces of the sectional.
 For example, a sectional having 24″ cushions on one side the corner and 30″ cushions on the other will be deemed a custom configuration and is not eligible for a return or refund.
 All sales of “Sale and Clearance” items are final and non-returnable unless otherwise agreed to in advance and in writing.